Jessie James Decker Reveals Post-Baby Body In A Neon Bikini & Fans Can’t Believe She’s Had 3 Kids

-Jessie James Decker whipped fans into a frenzy this week as she shared a slew of snaps of herself in a bikini during a trip to Cabo with her husband, footballer player Eric Decker, and a group of friends.
+Jessie James Decker whipped fans into a frenzy this week as she shared a slew of snaps of herself in a bikini during a trip to Cabo with her husband, football player Eric Decker, and a group of friends.
 As reported by Yahoo!, just less than a year after welcoming her third child into the world, Jessie flaunted her seriously toned body which had fans in disbelief that she’s actually a mom of three.

 The country singer revealed her toned middle in a bright yellow two-piece as she soaked up the sun south of the border and posted all the proof to her social media account.
 The first adorable snap showed her sharing a peck with husband Eric while on a boat as he matched his wife of six years in a pair of yellow swimming shorts.